 Myanmar has opened up to foreign investors recently.
 This has led to many opportunities but is also increasingly threatening local communities through land grabs and environmental destruction caused by companies exploiting natural resources.

-- supporting ongoing peace efforts by listening to those excluded from the process and by empowering young people and faith leaders to transform conflicts in their own communities
+- We support ongoing peace efforts by listening to those excluded from the process and by empowering young people and faith leaders to transform conflicts in their own communities

-- bringing together, training and empowering local groups and community leaders to speak out and work on issues that matter most to people on the ground.
+- We bring together, training and empowering local groups and community leaders to speak out and work on issues that matter most to people on the ground.